donejs/donejs/README.md

 DoneJS combines a comprehensive set of frameworks geared towards building complex JavaScript applications, and bootstraps a modern development environment setup to help you produce lightning-fast applications.

-Use DoneJS to automate the installation and composition of these (otherwise disparate) parts:
+Use DoneJS to automate the orchestration of these (otherwise disparate) parts:

 | Framework               | Description |
 |:----------------------- |:----------- |